Leon Henkin: Teaching

 Henkin's activity as a university professor was vigorous.
 He taught at all levels, putting the same care and dedication into each of them.
 Some of the courses he taught were directly related to his research area, such as "Mathematical Logic", "Metamathematics" or "Cylindric Algebra", but others extended to a great diversity of areas, including, among others, "Fundaments of Geometry", "Algebra and Trigonometry", "Finite Mathematics", "Calculus with Analytic Geometry" or "Mathematical Concepts for Elementary School Teachers".
 His students agree that his explanations were extremely clear and caught the listener's attention.
 In the words of one of his students, "part of his magic was his elegant expression of the mathematics, but he also worked hard to engage his audience in conjecturing and seeing the next step or in being surprised by it.
 He certainly captured the interest of his audiences."

-One of the aspects of his lectures in which he put special care was in finding an appropriate pace, facing the constant dilemma of how to find the optimal speed for learning.
-He considered it important that the students could follow the rhythm of the class, even if this meant that some would found it slow –they could continue at their own pace with the readings.
-However, he also considered that what was easily learned was easily forgotten, so he sought a balance between making his classes accessible and challenging for students, so that they would make the effort to learn more deeply.
+One of the aspects of his lectures in which he put special care was finding an appropriate pace, facing the constant dilemma of how to find the optimal speed for learning.
+He considered it important that the students could follow the rhythm of the class, even if this meant that some would find it slow –they could continue at their own pace with the readings.
+However, he also considered that what was easily learned was easily forgotten, so he sought a balance between making his classes accessible and challenging for students so that they would make the effort to learn more deeply.
 About his own experience as a student, he commented in an interview: "That easy way in which ideas came made it too easy to forget them.
-I probably learned more densely condensed material in what we called the 'seminar for babies in conjunctive topology', conducted by Arthure Stone.
+I probably learned more densely condensed material in what we called the 'seminar for babies in conjunctive topology', conducted by Arthur Stone.
 I learned more because it forced us to do all the work."